typestack/.github/CONTRIBUTING.md

 The issue or PR __requires further discussion before implementation__ as it doesn't meet technical or some other requirement.

+`flag: accepting PR`
+We are accepting PR to resolve given issue.

 `flag: BREAKING CHANGE`
 The issue or PR contains a breaking change that requires a major version bump.